nelsonkd/pot-bluemix-docs/Lab 4 - Configure and Secure an API/README.md

 	> ![][troubleshooting]
 	>
 	> The OAuth Tester client is an Angular-based web client.
 Logs for the tool can be found in your browser's developer tool set.
-	> You can use the Console, Network and
+	> You can use the Console, Network and Application Session storage features to trace the calls and logs.

 # Lab 4 - Conclusion